CalvinChe/COMP2510-TestScripts/README.md

 # COMP2510-TestScripts

 This repository contains bash scripts for each lab in COMP 2510, designed to assist everyone in testing their code before submission.
-Detailed instructions on running each script can be found in their respective directories.

 ## Getting Started